spncrptrsn/spncrptrsn.github.io/talentpack_design.md

 I used this method to implement new talents with the following limitations:

  * Because these talents were still prevented from being displayed on the character's list of greyed-out potential talents, they would have to be selected from a dialogue menu.
  * Players can choose a maximum of three custom talents, limited by the number of non-gear 'armor' slots I had to work with.
+(Update: Once we discovered that talents can be attached to runes, that number went up to 9.)

 ![Image](https://i.imgur.com/miAt51k.jpg)